Bsam-lab/hr-sql-analysis/README.md

    💡Insigt
    - Higher tenure employee get acknowledgement and get higher paid.
-   - The ratio of employee who work remotely and Physically is generated to know mode of work of next hired employee.
+   - The ratio of employee who work remotely and Physically is generated to know mode of work of next hiring employee.

 ### Recommendation
 🧍‍♀Employee Retention